simonpeterhans/som-kt/README.md

 ### Usage

 Please understand that for now, the library is only available through your local maven repository.
-If you want to make use or test `som-kt`, clone this repository and build the artifact:
+If you want to use or test `som-kt`, clone this repository and build the artifact:

 ```
 ./gradlew publishToMavenLocal